biandresen/BattleShip/README.md

 ### <a href="https://www.theodinproject.com/lessons/node-path-javascript-battleship">Project </a> from <a href="https://www.theodinproject.com/">The Odin Project</a> (module: Intermediate JS)
 ## Click here to test the application -> <a href="https://biandresen.github.io/BattleShip/">Live server of the app</a>
 #### Built with:
 * HTML, CSS, JavaScript and Vite.
+Used Vitest for Unit Testing.
 #### Planning tools:
 * <a href="https://www.figma.com/">Figma</a>
 #### Project tools: